 Shake Shack’s shares were up nearly 9% in premarket trading following the release of its second-quarter results.
 The burger restaurant chain reported revenue of $316 million, surpassing the estimated $314 million.
 Additionally, Shake Shack raised the lower end of its full-year revenue guidance, indicating a positive outlook for the company.

 Meta, formerly known as Facebook, saw a surge of nearly 8% in premarket trading after beating second-quarter estimates and providing a strong forecast for the current period.
-The company’s continued in the digital ad market has driven its growth and increased shareholder confidence.
+The company’s continued success in the digital ad market has driven its growth and increased shareholder confidence.

-On the flip side, Moderna’s shares plummeted by almost 11% as the drugmaker lowered its full-year guidance.
-The company cited increased competition for respiratory vaccines in the US, lower sales in Europe, and deferred international revenue as contributing factors.
+On the flip side, Moderna’s shares plummeted by almost 11% as the drugmaker lowered its full-year sales guidance.
+The company cited increased competition for respiratory vaccines in the US, lower sales in Europe, and potential deferred international revenue as contributing factors.
 Despite reporting a revenue beat for the second quarter, Moderna’s revised outlook impacted investor sentiment.

 Arm Holdings, a chipmaker, experienced a decline of more than 9% after providing a disappointing earnings forecast for the fiscal second quarter.
 The company’s adjusted earnings outlook of 23 to 27 cents per share fell short of analyst expectations of 27 cents.
 This discrepancy led to a negative reaction from the market.